hamrel-cxu/EnbPI/README.md

 - The slide for the talk is [available here](https://github.com/hamrel-cxu/EnbPI/blob/main/ICML2021_Slide.pdf).

 ## Extension Works and Ideas
 - [Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data](https://arxiv.org/abs/2105.11886) (Xu et al. 2021b) is our recent applicable work on adopting **EnbPI** for detecting anomalous traffic flows.
 Our method significantly outperforms competing methods (Table 1).
-It has been accepted by the Distribution-free Uncertainty Quantification Workshop in ICML 2021 ([DFUQ 2021](https://sites.google.com/berkeley.edu/dfuq21/)).
+It has been accepted by the Distribution-free Uncertainty Quantification Workshop in ICML 2021 ([DFUQ 2021](https://sites.google.com/berkeley.edu/dfuq21/)), with the [Poster here](https://github.com/hamrel-cxu/EnbPI/blob/main/DFUQ%202021%20Anomaly%20Detection%20Poster.png).
 - We are also actively exploring ways further improve **EnbPI** in classification, so that the resulting prediction sets work well for correlated categorical observations.

 ## FAQ